-&lt;sup>5 The appraised value is \$380,000 but it does not take into account the environmental conditions.
-Per discussions with the NH Dept. of Environmental Services the deductible for the environmental remediation will be \$5,000.
+Statement Per discussions with the NH Dept. of Environmental Services the deductible for the environmental remediation will be \$5,000.
 The value of the real estate has been estimated less this amount.

-&lt;sup>6 The initial retainer paid was \$6,000 from the personal funds of Ms. D'Aoust from which \$1,717 was used for the bankruptcy court filing fee and \$2,417.00 was paid to Debtor's counsel pre-petition for preparing and filing the Debtor's petition and schedules.
+The initial retainer paid was \$6,000 from the personal funds of Ms. D'Aoust from which \$1,717 was used for the bankruptcy court filing fee and \$2,417.00 was paid to Debtor's counsel pre-petition for preparing and filing the Debtor's petition and schedules.
 Amount remaining in IOLTA at that time was \$3,583.
 Ms. D'Aoust has continued to make payments toward the retainer at \$1,000 per month.
+Debtor's counsel was paid \$9,583 from that retainer.
+Debtor's counsel is now holding \$2,000 in the IOLTA account.